 DOG BIT KID DOG ATTACK MN LAWYERS

-Last week was National Dog Bite prevention week, and many social media accounts focused on dog bites that happen to children.
-According to a study by the American Society for the Prevention of Cruelty to Animals (ASPCA), it’s reported that 50 percent of all children in the United States will be bitten by a dog before the child is 12 years old.
-Of course not all dog bite cases are serious, but over 800,000 bites result in doctor visits every year and about half of those are for children.
+Last week was National Dog Bite prevention week.
+Many social media sites focused on dog bites to children.
+According to a study by the American Society for the Prevention of Cruelty to Animals (ASPCA), 50 percent of all children in will be bitten by a dog before the child is 12 years-old.
+Of course not all dog bite cases are serious, but over 800,000 bites result in doctor visits every year.
+Half of those are for children.
 MN has dog bite injuries every day and our best lawyers represent many kids bitten or attacked by a dog every year.

-A child and a dog seem to go hand in hand and make a great pairing, but so much responsibility and care needs to be taken prior to making that a successful duo.
-Supervision is first and foremost to having kids and pets together without incident but that’s not the only factor involved.
+A child and a dog seem to make a natural pairing.
+However, responsibility and care needs to be taken prior to making them a successful duo.
+Supervision is first and foremost to having kids and pets together without incident, but that’s not the only factor involved.
 Never leave a small child and a dog alone together is an obvious mantra.
 But reports show that the majority of bites happen when a parent or an adult are standing in close proximity to the kid and dog.

 SERIOUS INJURY WHEN DOG BITES CHILD

 Make sure the child or other person acts appropriately around the dog.
-No one should ever be allowed to pull on ears, yank on a tail or touch the feet or cheeks/jowls of a dog.
-They are not toys that should be poked or prodded on.
-If your dog tolerates that behavior, be thankful but it’s your responsibility to intervene before that patience runs out.
+No one should ever be allowed to pull on ears, yank on a tail, or touch the feet or cheeks/jowls of a dog.
+They are not toys that should be poked or prodded.
+If your dog tolerates that behavior, be thankful, but it’s your responsibility to intervene before that patience runs out.
 Some stress or calming signals routinely seen in dogs when they feel too much pressure include the following: